RetailRocket/puppet-cdh5/README.md

 Hue.
 Note that, in order for this module to work, you will have to ensure
 that:

-- Sun JRE version 6 or greater is installed
+- Oracle Java version 7 or greater is installed
-- Your package manager is configured with a repository containing the Cloudera 4 packages.
+- Your package manager is configured with a repository containing the Cloudera 5 packages.

 **Notes:**